cheng6076/LSTM-Autoencoder/README.md

 To train a model with default setting, simply run
     th LSTMAutoencoder.lua
 The code generates samples at validation time, to inspect the effective of reconstruction.
-One may consider to use the Autoencoder is obtaining general purpose sentence vectors, or as a pretraining step for downstream tasks
+One may consider to use the Autoencoder to obtain general purpose sentence vectors, or as a pretraining step for downstream tasks

 ## References
 * Li, Jiwei, Minh-Thang Luong, and Dan Jurafsky,